Drawing Materials: Handy Tools for Sketching

 Harder formulated wax based sticks like those by Prismacolor can give bold broad strokes.
 They are essentially large sticks of colored pencil leads.

-Watercolor pencils (A)
+Watercolor Pencils (A)

 Watercolor pencils require a cross-over painting technique that is not covered here but go for it if that’s what you have on hand.
-After drawing you then paint with clear water and the colors dissolve into watercolors.
+After drawing and coloring, you then paint with clear water and the colors dissolve into watercolors.
 You can draw over wet areas for bolder lines.
-Use heavier watercolor paper to draw on, at least #140 weight if you will be using a lot of water.
+Use heavier watercolor paper to draw on, at least 140lb weight if you will be using a lot of water.
 Check for lightfastness before choosing a set.

 Oil Pastels (B)

-Oil pastels are dense soft waxy paint sticks used primarily for loose color sketching and drawing.
+Oil pastels are dense, soft, waxy paint sticks used primarily for loose color sketching and drawing.
 They are a cross between encaustic (wax paint) and crayons, with oil and other conditioners in their formula.
 Oil pastels can be blended easily using a brush and mineral spirits or turpentine.
 Oil pastels should not be mixed with other media like oil paint, encaustic or acrylic.
 Professional grades are rated for lightfastness.

-Recommended brands: Berol Prismacolor, Derwent, Crayola, Faber-Castell, Holbein, Sennelier, Caran D’Ache
+Recommended brands: Berol Prismacolor, Derwent, Crayola, Faber-Castell, Holbein, Sennelier, Caran D’Ache.

 Drawing Materials: Markers